 Cheerleading and Dance Scholarships are available with books paid for.
 Contact Julie Wright at 208-732- 6472 or email at firstname.lastname@example.org

-FINE ARTS SCHOLARSHIPS for art, music, and drama require a Fine Arts Application in addition to the general form.
-Fine Arts Applications are available from the Scholarship Office or the Fine Arts Department.
-Below are important audition dates to determine awards for the performing arts:
+Fine Arts Scholarships for art, music, and drama require a Fine Arts Application in addition to the CSI Scholarship Application.
+Below are important audition dates to determine awards for the performing arts and applications:

-Honors Program Scholarships are available to qualifying students and require a separate Honors application in addition to the general form.
+Honors Program Scholarships are available to qualifying students and require a separate Honors Program application in addition to the CSI Scholarship Application.
 Freshmen may apply for the Honors Program with a high school GPA of at least 3.5, and ACT or SAT scores at or beyond the 88th percentile.
 For more information on the Honors Program, contact director Brian Dobbs at 732-6266.

 Presidential Scholarships are awarded to first-year students who have a cumulative GPA of 3.0 or better.
 Recipients also are encouraged to participate in at least one student leadership organization.